tako-discord/docs-astro/src/content/docs/guides/getting-started.md

 ---
 title: Getting started
-description: A guide to getting started with Tako
+description: A guide to getting started with Tako.
 ---
 :::note
 You are reading the documentation for the **next** version of Tako.
 As such, the documentation may be incomplete or incorrect.